-There are examples of indicators (with a focus on outcomes) in Table 3.
-For more ideas, read the article Measuring the implementation of early childhood programmes (8).
+For more ideas, refer to the indicators provided in the Nurturing care framework logic model (Table 1) or read the article Measuring the implementation of early childhood programmes (10).
 Work is in progress on a full catalogue of NCF indicators, along with guidance on how to use them.